 That's why his finale as Stan in The Deer Hunter was so remarkable - it was a stunning inversion of his screen persona.
 He plays the part like it's Fredo's revenge – a moustachioed puffed up womaniser, playing the bigman about town while his buddies go into psychic meltdown at the front.

 Nursed by Streep, who moved into the hospital where he was treated after filming, he died in March 1978 aged 42, before ever seeing the finished work.
-Yet, nearly 30 years later, perhaps only director Terence Malick can boast a movie career that so defiantly champions quality over quantity.
+Yet, over 30 years later, perhaps only director Terence Malick can boast a movie career that so defiantly champions quality over quantity.